-Current long term borrowing stands at £4M.
+The Council currently has £4m of long term borrowings.
 Should it prove necessary to borrow further, only Brokers included in the Councils approved list would be asked to provide quotations.
 Written confirmations of all details relevant to any transaction would be required on the Broker's headed paper.